zazaserty/Zadots/README.md

   · Sxhkd

 And last but no least install flameshot to take screenshots easily, it is not required for this setup but it is a nice tool and already comes defined in my config (launch it with Super+Shift+S).

+# Known issues
+I am aware that the bar's power menu has weird white lines.
+This is due to a "recent" update in rofi's config syntax which the menu uses.
+It has an easy fix and you just have to change the config file, look it up on google (I will fix it, but I don't use that menu so idrc).